carpentries/carpentries.org/content/posts/2026/04/become-a-carpentries-partner.md

 The Carpentries Partnership program is designed to be flexible so that organisations can build the combination of services that best supports their community.

-If you are interested in becoming a Partner, renewing your partnership, or learning more about how the program works, we invite you to connect with us.
+If you are interested in becoming a Partner, renewing your partnership, or learning more about how the Partnership program works, we invite you to connect with us.

 Learn more and [schedule a consultation](mailto:partnership@carpentries.org).